-The course provides an in-depth and hands-on overview of designing and developing fault-tolerant distributed systems.
-The course covers both the fundamental and advanced concepts of dependability, including replication, multicast, group communication, consistency, checkpointing, transaction processing, fault-monitoring, failure-diagnosis, fault-injection, and software upgrades.
-The course will also cover real-world commercial practices for achieving high availability and fault-tolerance, along with case studies of failures and downtime incidents.
-The course includes a hands-on project that involves the design, implementation and empirical evaluation of a distributed fault-tolerant, high-performance distributed system based on middleware and cloud-computing platforms.
-The teams will also be expected to produce a conference-style research paper at the end of the semester, to document the design, lessons learned and empirical evaluation related to their team project.
-Students can expect to learn (i) the individual and the combined aspects of high-performance computing and fault tolerance, (ii) the infrastructural aspects of middleware and cloud computing, (iii) tools and techniques for implementing and evaluating fault-tolerance, and (iv) strengths and weaknesses of current distributed technologies and cloud-computing platforms from the viewpoints of high-performance, fault-tolerance and scalability.
+The course provides an in-depth and hands-on overview of designing and developing reliable distributed systems, throughout a system’s lifecycle, starting from fault-tolerant design and execution (replication, group communication, databases) to fault-recovery (fault-detection, logging, check-pointing, failure-diagnosis) for various classes of faults (crashes, communication errors, software upgrades).
+The course will cover real-world practices for reliability, supplemented by case studies of large-scale downtime incidents.
+The concepts will be taught in the context of contemporary cloud-computing platforms, and the course will include a hands-on project that involves the design, implementation and empirical evaluation of a reliable distributed cloud-based system.
+Students will be taught to write, review, and present a conference-style research paper by the end of the semester, with the goal of documenting the design, lessons learned and experimental results of their team project.
+Students can expect to learn about the reliability issues underlying cloud computing, the tools and best practices for implementing and evaluating reliability, and the strengths and weaknesses of current cloud-computing platforms from the perspective of reliability.